Accountability, Competency, Community

 Young people who are equipped with knowledge of the law and how it works within the judicial system are inclined to have a better understanding of their connection to the American system of justice.
 The youth feel that they are participants not potential victims.

 Tennessee Youth Court (TYC) is a teen-driven juvenile delinquency prevention/intervention diversion program based on restorative justice.
 Executive Director Denise Bentley has guided TYC to proven success in many areas, and is excited to be a part of the its development in Tennessee.

 A native of Nashville, Ms. Bentley holds a bachelor’s degree from Fisk University and a Juris Doctorate from Vanderbilt University School of Law.

-Ms. Bentley is the Executive Director of Tennessee Youth Courts, Inc. (TYC), a nonprofit that focuses on juvenile delinquency prevention and intervention.
-Before coming to TYC, Ms. Bentley was the program director for the Tennessee Youth Court Program, a teen-driven juvenile delinquency prevention/intervention diversion program based on restorative justice.
-Youth courts have been an initiative of the Tennessee Bar Association (TBA) for over 15 years.
-Under Bentley’s direction, the program has gone from nine programs in nine counties to twenty-one programs in eighteen counties.
+The program is attached to Tennessee Youth Courts, Inc. - a nonprofit that focuses on juvenile delinquency prevention and intervention.
+Before its launch as an independent organization, Ms. Bentley was the program director of a similar initiative of the Tennessee Bar Association (TBA).
+Under Bentley’s direction, TYC has gone from nine programs in nine counties to twenty-one in eighteen counties.